Teichlab/thymus_spatial_atlas/README.md

 ## Contributing

 Your comments and suggestions are highly appreciated.
-Feel free to submit your input through our issues page.
+Feel free to submit your input through our issues page. after a preprint is issued

 ## Data Release